-35. Can I remove my mask to eat, drink, or take medication?
+21. Can I remove my mask to eat, drink, or take medication?

 Yes, you may do so, but must immediately put your mask back on after eating, drinking or taking medication.
-Please ensure that safe distancing measures are strictly complied with (e.g. maintain 1m physical separation with others while dinning).
+Please ensure that safe distancing measures are strictly complied with (e.g. maintain Safe Distance 1m separation with adjacent diners while dining).

-36. I have a medical issue that does not allow me to wear a mask.
+22. I have a medical issue that does not allow me to wear a mask.
 How can I return to campus?